kubetail-org/edge-csrf/README.md

-# CSRF-Edge
+# Edge-CSRF

-CSRF-Edge is CSRF protection middleware for [Next.js](https://nextjs.org/) that runs in the edge runtime.
+Edge-CSRF is CSRF protection middleware for [Next.js](https://nextjs.org/) that runs in the edge runtime.

 This library uses the cookie strategy from [`expressjs/csurf`](https://github.com/expressjs/csurf) and the crypto logic from ['pillarjs/csrf'](https://github.com/pillarjs/csrf) except it only uses Next.js edge runtime dependencies so it can be used in [Next.js middleware](https://nextjs.org/docs/advanced-features/middleware).